lammpstutorials/.github/README.md

 ## Download the living ebook

-LAMMPS tutorials also exists as a free and open [living ebook](https://github.com/lammpstutorials/lammpstutorials-ebook), which is compiled directly from the [website](https://lammpstutorials.github.io/).
+*LAMMPS tutorials* also exists as a free and open [living ebook](https://github.com/lammpstutorials/lammpstutorials-ebook), a LaTeX document that is compiled directly from the [website](https://lammpstutorials.github.io/).

 ## Author